LLnCSoftware/mserve/examples/05scripted/05scripted.md

 What are the implications of saying:

 * We have stype and sversion to support:
+    * Replacing collection of old servants (having specified stype or stype and version) with new ones (one-for-one).
+    * Adding a copy of each of a collection of old servants (having specified stype or stype and sversion)
+    * Decommisioning an old set of servants (having specified stype or stype and version).
+    * Reducing the number of servants (having speciied stype or stype and version) to a specified maximum.

-    * Replacing an old servant with a new one (canary or suddenly)
+    * Replacing an old servant with a new one (canary or suddenly)  (singular: no need for stype)
-    * Decommissioning an old set of servants
+    * Decommissioning a single servant                              (singular: no need for stype)

 ### A set of routing commands